“Union And Communion” – Dan Hohulin

 Dan had met both, Fair Exchange bassist Marc Miller, and drummer Gary Zdenek from their days with the original incarnation of the band.
 A number of members of the original group were made up of missionary kids like Dan.

-Dan brought out the best in each of those songs and the band, and their music were better for it.
+Dan brought out the best in each of those songs and the band, and their music was better for it.

 The songs themselves were recorded in many steps and layers.
 The drums for “After The Rain” were sequenced via MIDI tracking at Dan’s house using an Alesis D4 rack unit.
-At the time, Gary was recovering from an injury which prevented him from playing drums for a period.
+At the time, Gary was recovering from an injury which prevented him from playing drums for a period of time.
 Dan and Gary would painstakingly ensure that every hit and crash was perfect.

-It was there at Dan’s house that I got a glimpse of Dan’s many talents.
+It was there at Dan’s house that I got a glimpse of his many talents.
 Dan had been working on a few original songs for himself under the stage name, Daniel Richards.
 One of the songs he played for me was titled, “Union and Communion”.
-Instantly liked it.
+I instantly liked it.

+As mentioned above.
 Dan, an accomplished guitarist in his own right was also a former member of the 80’s Christian pop/synth band, Crumbächer.
 Dan had not only toured with Crumbächer but recorded several albums with the band.
-I of course could tell that Dan had a love for arranging and songwriting.
+I, of course, could tell that Dan had a love for arranging and songwriting.
 The “Union and Communion” track had it all.
 It included an epic arrangement, great guitar textures along with nicely placed synth pads and a haunting melody.
-You can certainly hear the influence of groups like, The Beatles, The Moody Blues, and ELO.
+You can certainly hear the influence of groups like The Beatles, The Moody Blues, and ELO.
 You also hear Dan’s unique writing style as well.
 It was some good stuff.

 The second song, “Man of Sorrows”, was another epic tune.
 It’s the kind of stuff I really enjoy.
 Dan would provide all the instrumentation.
 Although, I believe Gary might have contributed drums and percussion to both tracks, and I also believe Dan’s wife Lynn contributed backing vocals as well on the song, “Man of Sorrow”.